 - SIGALRM

 - SIGHUP

 - SIGINT

+- SIGPIPE

 - SIGQUIT

 - SIGTERM

 - SIGTSTP

 - SIGUSR1

 - SIGUSR2

 If a fatal signal is received before the command is executed, sudo will call the plugin's close() function with an exit status of 128 plus the value of the signal that was received.
 This allows for consistent logging of commands killed by a signal for plugins that log such information in their close() function.
+An exception to this is SIGPIPE, which is ignored until the command is executed.